-The benefits of cordless battery weed wackersare they are on the opposite size and weight spectrum as that of gas trimmers.
+The benefits of cordless string weed wackers are they are on the opposite size and weight spectrum as that of gas trimmers.
 Cordless trimmers are very light, usually between 4 to 7 pounds.
 Unlike gas trimmers, cordless battery trimmers are extremely well balanced and can be easily used with one hand.

 Electric (Corded) – High-Powered | Moderate Weight | Unlimited Run-time

-Corded electric weed wackers are the perfect middle ground if you want power and convenience.
+A corded string trimmer is the perfect middle ground if you want power and convenience.
 Unless you lack convenient access to electricity.
 As you would expect, if you don’t have access to a plug, you can’t run your trimmer.
-If you do, however, corded trimmers offer plenty of power—much more than you need.
+If you do, however, corded trimmers offer plenty of power — much more than you need.
 Even then, the electric power is cheaper to run your trimmer on than gasoline.

-Electric trimmers or less expensive than gas trimmers, less noisy, and don’t require any cranking or pulling of a cord to get them started.
-Electric trimmers have a simple “on” switch.
-However, they have a limited radius.
+Electric trimmers are less expensive than gas trimmers, less noisy, and don’t require any cranking or pulling of a cord to get them started.
+An electric gas trimmer has a simple “on” switch.
+However, it also has a limited radius.

 If you have a large property to weed wack, you better have a very long extension cord.
 The length of your cord is the determining factor in how far from your power source you can travel.
 But, if range is not an issue, an electric weed wacker is a great option.
 Just, be careful not to cut the power cord by accident.

 Make your lawn trimming job easier by using a tool that is well suited for the job and the one doing it.
-Electricity is an awesome force but sometimes you need that extra torque that only fossil fuels can produce.
-Whatever the needs of your project, don’t be a hero—work smart, not hard.
-Weed wacking can be fun and relaxing if you choose the right one.
+Electricity is an awesome force, but sometimes you need that extra torque that only fossil fuels can produce.
+Whatever the needs of your project, don’t be a hero — work smart, not hard.
+Weed wacking grass and weeds can be fun and relaxing if you choose the right one.